Open-Model-Initiative/omni-claw/README.md

-# OmniClaw-Zig-RLM
+# Omni-Claw

-OmniClaw-Zig-RLM is an experimental Zig AI agent runtime that integrates with Omni-RLM from the Open Model Initiative.
+Omni-Claw is an experimental Zig AI agent runtime that integrates with Omni-RLM from the Open Model Initiative.

 Omni-RLM:
 https://github.com/Open-Model-Initiative/Omni-RLM/

-This project demonstrates how OmniClaw can use Omni-RLM as its reasoning and planning backend.
+This project demonstrates how Omni-Claw can use Omni-RLM as its reasoning and planning backend.

 ## Features